PraneethSurya/Customer-Churn-Analysis/README.md

 ---
 ## Data Analysis

-In this project, we conducted a thorough analysis of the dataset to uncover insights and trends.
+In this project, we thoroughly analysed the dataset to uncover insights and trends.
 The analysis was performed using the following libraries:

 - **Pandas**: For data manipulation and analysis.
 - **NumPy**: For numerical operations.